 - Fruit.
 If you read a few magazine articles here and there you can find many people saying you should rather avoid fruit or minimize it as most fruits contain a lot of sugar and fructose.
-I disagree somewhat with that.
-I would say include some fruit in your diet, especially with your breakfast or make sure to eat a piece of fruit just before one of your meals.
+It’s a good idea to include some fruit in your diet, especially with your breakfast or make sure to eat a piece of fruit just before one of your meals, as they offer many vitamins and minerals naturally.
 For instance for your second meal of the day you can have an apple/pear/orange/grapefruit first then continue to have a chicken salad for example.
-Fruit also contains many vitamins and minerals which are very good for us, as well as fiber which will help keep us full.
+Fruit also contains fiber which will help keep us full.

 - Carbohydrates.
 With exercise and especially weigh training, you may find yourself needing a lot of energy.
 Good carbohydrates can provide you with the fuel you will need to get through your daily training.
 Try to include some carbohydrates at breakfast and before and after you train to provide you with enough energy and recovery.
-Some good carbohydrate sources include: Oats, rice, potatoes and sweet potatoes, quinoa, lentils, cous cous etc. I would say include a portion of carbohydrates with two or three of the meals, but again, personal preference can come into play here.
-I know a lot of people who don’t eat much before they train as they feel too full and it causes them to feel like throwing up.
+Some good carbohydrate sources include: Oats, rice, potatoes and sweet potatoes, quinoa, lentils, cous cous etc. Include a portion of carbohydrates with two or three of the meals, but again, personal preference can come into play here.
+There are a lot of people who don’t eat much before they train as they feel too full and it causes them to feel like throwing up.
 So if you are one of those people, by all means manipulate it to suit your needs.

 - Fats.
 It’s a long time myth that eating fats cause you to get fat.
 This is really not the case.
 Fats play an important role within our bodies, regulating our hormones and inducing the production of some hormones.
 So to completely eliminate them from your diet would not be a wise decision.
-Some good fats include: olive oil, nuts, peanut butter, avocadoes etc. I would recommend including some of these fats at breakfast and in your last meals of the day when carbohydrates are low.
+Some good fats include: olive oil, nuts, peanut butter, avocados etc. It would be a good idea to include some of these fats at breakfast and in your last meals of the day when carbohydrates are low.

-OK, so far we have established that you will
+So far we have established that you will:

 - Be eating four to six meals in a day,